AndroidCrypto/ESP32_C6_Zigbee_Coordinator/README.md

 - Overview tutorial "**How to use an ESP32-C6 as Zigbee Coordinator or End Device (overview)**": https://medium.com/@androidcrypto/how-to-use-an-esp32-c6-as-zigbee-coordinator-or-end-device-overview-e70cfa7f45f9
 - **How to use an ESP32-C6 as Zigbee Coordinator or End Device for a Light or Switch**: https://medium.com/@androidcrypto/how-to-use-an-esp32-c6-as-zigbee-coordinator-or-end-device-for-a-switch-or-light-f7b915c99530
 - **How to use an ESP32-C6 as Zigbee Coordinator or End Device for a Thermometer or Thermostat**: https://medium.com/@androidcrypto/how-to-use-an-esp32-c6-as-zigbee-coordinator-or-end-device-for-a-thermometer-or-thermostat-b91fca418849
+- **Setup a reporting in an ESP32-C6 as Zigbee Coordinator for a Thermostat**:
 - **How to connect an ESP32-C6 Zigbee Coordinator to a smart plug socket and read the current wattage (part 1)**: soon
 - **How to connect an ESP32-C6 Zigbee Coordinator to a smart plug socket and read the current wattage (part 2)**: soon